Baylor Scott and White Alcohol and Drug Dependence Treatment Program - Temple Texas

 Baylor Scott and White Alcohol and Drug Dependence Treatment Program - Temple, TX

-Baylor Scott And White Alcohol And Drug Dependence Treatment Program is treatment center located at 2401 South 31st Street, Building 22 in the 76508 zip code in Temple, TX that offers medication-assisted substance use treatment.
-Some of the treatment approaches used by Baylor Scott And White Alcohol And Drug Dependence Treatment Program consist of relapse prevention, 12-step facilitation and brief intervention.
+Baylor Scott And White Alcohol And Drug Dependence Treatment Program is treatment center located at 2401 South 31st Street, Building 22 in the 76508 zip code in Temple, TX that offers medication assisted treatment for addiction.
+Some of the treatment approaches used by Baylor Scott And White Alcohol And Drug Dependence Treatment Program consist of 12-step facilitation, cognitive behavioral therapy and motivational interviewing.

 Address: 2401 South 31st Street, Building 22, Temple, TX 76508